 Relationship with finances (billing and coding): It’s imperative for physicians to not only focus on patient care but also be in touch with the finances of the wound care center.
 The center must be updated about rules and regulations concerning billing and coding.
 Due to constant changes in the reimbursement process, physicians and clinicians should be knowledgeable about accurate documentation, and other revenue cycle management processes.
 There must be a low denial rate, if at all.
 Further, there must be set processes to ensure the same denial does not occur in the future.
 The charge masters must be set and at regular intervals, the entire revenue cycle of the wound care center must be reviewed.

 Insurance and verification: As a patient visits the center, the healthcare staff must first and foremost verify the insurance information (as it tends to change often).
 Sometimes, prior authorization needs to be conducted for a certain procedure.
 This is an important aspect of the financial success of a wound care center.

-Treatment: The notes must include wound dimensions, undermining or tunneling of the wound, wound base description, wound edges, tissue presence, drainage, odor, color, pain, changes in the wound, indications, ongoing treatment plans and next steps.
+Treatment: The notes must include wound dimensions, undermining or tunneling of the wound, wound base description, wound edges, tissue presence, drainage, odor, color, pain, changes in the wound, indications, ongoing treatment plans, and next steps.
 Once the procedure is documented, coders must look for the treatment given.
-They must be aware of various types of treatment options apart from debridement such as topical wound care, off-loading, heel protection, controlling infection, local excision of lesion, debridement of open fracture, myectomy etc.
+They must be aware of various types of treatment options apart from debridement such as topical wound care, off-loading, heel protection, controlling infection, local excision of the lesion, debridement of open fracture, myectomy, etc.